DataDog/integrations-extras/pihole/README.md

 For Agent v7.21+ / v6.21+, follow the instructions below to install the Pi-hole check on your host.
 See [Use Community Integrations][3] to install with the Docker Agent or earlier versions of the Agent.

-1. Run the following command to install the Agent integration:
+1. Run the following command to install the Agent integration (see the CHANGELOG.md for versions of this integration available):

    ```shell
    sudo -u dd-agent -- datadog-agent integration install -t datadog-pihole==<INTEGRATION_VERSION>